Invariant Descriptors of Motion and Force Trajectories for Interpreting Object Manipulation Tasks in Contact: Application to 3D contour following

 More variation among demonstrations was expected in the wrench invariants because, although the operator was instructed to apply a pure force in a specified direction and through a specific point of the tool, the operator could at any time apply a wrench in a local 5-dof space.
 The higher noise levels associated with force measurements may cause additional variation compared to the motion invariants.
 Note that a pure force that remains parallel to itself corresponds to the second type of singularity, mentioned in Section \ref{sec:invars_screw}.
 This singularity applies to both vector and screw invariants.

-Fig. \ref{fig:force_results}a shows the screw invariants.
+Fig. \ref{fig:force_results_wrench} shows the screw invariants.
 Recalling that each demonstration has a different transformed force sensor frame, these plots confirm that the screw invariants are invariant for such transformation.
 The plot of invariant $a$ shows that the operator was able to maintain relatively constant magnitudes of the force along the contour, although the magnitudes varied between demonstrations.
 The plots of $\omega_{\kappa}$ and $\omega_{\tau}$ reveal a limited change of direction of the force (hence of the ISA), almost in a single plane ($\omega_{\tau}$ is very small).
 This plane is orthogonal to the edge of the contour.
-This can be found by analyzing the direction of the ISAs and is confirmed in Fig. \ref{fig:moving_frames}c, where the first (red) and second axes (green) of the successive moving frames lie approximately in a plane that is orthogonal to the tangent of the contour.
+This can be found by analyzing the direction of the ISAs and is confirmed in Fig. \ref{fig:moving_frames_ISA_force}, where the first (red) and second axes (green) of the successive moving frames lie approximately in a plane that is orthogonal to the tangent of the contour.

-The second row of Fig. \ref{fig:force_results}a shows that there is no significant moment about the ISA ($b$ is very small) and that the origin of the moving frame does not translate much, both parallel to and along the ISA (both $v_b$ and $v_t$ remain very small).
-The latter can also be seen in Fig. \ref{fig:moving_frames}c.
+The second row of Fig. \ref{fig:force_results_wrench} shows that there is no significant moment about the ISA ($b$ is very small) and that the origin of the moving frame does not translate much, both parallel to and along the ISA (both $v_b$ and $v_t$ remain very small).
+The latter can also be seen in Fig. \ref{fig:moving_frames_ISA_force}.

-Fig. \ref{fig:force_results}b shows the vector invariants for force, which are nearly identical to the directional component of the screw invariants (top row in Fig. \ref{fig:force_results}a).
-As for the vector invariants for moment, Fig. \ref{fig:force_results}c confirms that they are not invariant for a change of the force sensor frame, resulting in moment magnitudes up to 2.5 Nm.
-Similarly as for translational velocity, this can be resolved by picking the TCP as the common reference point for expressing the moments in all demonstrations, as shown in Fig. \ref{fig:force_results}d.
-Since these moment values are relatively close to zero w.r.t. the specified tolerance epsilon, they can be perfectly described by a stationary Frenet-Serret frame.
-Therefore, the solutions of $\omega_\kappa$ and $\omega_\tau$ are close to $10^{-10}$, corresponding to the stopping criterion in the OCP solver.
+Fig. \ref{fig:force_results_force} shows the vector invariants for force, which are nearly identical to the directional component of the screw invariants (top row in Fig. \ref{fig:force_results_wrench}).
+As for the vector invariants for moment, Fig. \ref{fig:force_results_momenttracker} confirms that they are not invariant for a change in position of the force sensor frame, resulting in moment magnitudes up to 2.5 Nm.
+Similarly as for translational velocity, this can be resolved by picking the TCP as the common reference point for expressing the moments in all demonstrations, as shown in Fig. \ref{fig:force_results_momenttoolpoint}.
+Since these moment values are relatively close to zero w.r.t. the specified tolerance $\epsilon_m=0.16~\text{Nm}$, they can be perfectly described by a stationary Frenet-Serret frame.
+Therefore, the solutions of $\omega_\kappa$ and $\omega_\tau$ are below $10^{-8}$, the stopping criterion in the OCP solver.

 \textbf{Force invariants with respect to world:}